seekerted/AbyssDeep/README.md

 To disable just the mod but keep UE4SS, delete `Mods\seekerted-AbyssDeep\enabled.txt`.
 To re-enable the mod, just re-create it (it's an empty text file).

-To uninstall everything, simply revert the _executable folder_ back to the state before you pasted everything in (or deleting `xinput1_3.dll` and `ue4ss.dll` should suffice).
+To uninstall everything, simply revert the _executable folder_ back to the state before you pasted everything in (or just deleting `xinput1_3.dll` should suffice).

 ### Customizing features